 Students interested in a structural engineering career may pursue either a Master of Science or a Master of Engineering in the field.
 The Master of Science program prepares students for a range of careers within structural engineering; the Master of Engineering program puts students on track to becoming a professional, licensed civil engineer.
 Most schools require about 30 credit hours of coursework and the completion of an engineering project, thesis or series of final exams.

 How to Select a Structural Engineering School

-Students interested in structural engineering should look for schools offering the type of master's degree that will be most useful to their career goals.
-The Master of Science in Structural Engineering offers students a background in civil engineering with a focus on the structural aspects.
+Students interested in structural engineering should look for schools offering the type of master's degree program that will be most useful to their career goals.
+The Master of Science in Structural Engineering program offers students a background in civil engineering with a focus on the structural aspects.
 Students in this program can pursue a career as a practicing engineer but may also want to work in other areas in the structural engineering field, such as structural health monitoring.
-Those interested in a professional degree that is made up almost entirely of classes pertaining specifically to becoming a structural engineer and licensure preparation may want to pursue the Master of Engineering in Structural Engineering.
+Those interested in a professional degree that is made up almost entirely of classes pertaining specifically to becoming a structural engineer and licensure preparation may want to pursue a Master of Engineering in Structural Engineering.

-Structural engineering programs that lead to either a Master of Science or the Master of Engineering should cover a broad spectrum of topics within structural engineering.
+Structural engineering programs that lead to either a Master of Science or Master of Engineering cover a broad spectrum of topics within structural engineering.
 Students want to choose a program that trains them in design, analysis, mechanics and structural behavior among other topics.
 Programs should teach students how to work with a variety of structures, such as bridges, dams and buildings, and how the environment affects and interacts with these structures.

 Structural Engineering Program Overviews